Conference Carolinas: History

 Conference Carolinas dates to its inception on December 6, 1930.
 The conference was formed then as an athletic association "for the greater advantage of the small colleges in North Carolina".
 The official name given back then was the North State Intercollegiate Conference but known informally as the Old North State Conference.
 The birthplace was the Washington Duke Hotel in Durham, North Carolina, and the seven charter members were Appalachian, Atlantic Christian (now Barton College), Catawba, Guilford, Elon, High Point, and Lenoir–Rhyne.

 The conference followed a policy of expansion for a period of time.
 Western Carolina became a member in 1933, East Carolina in 1947, Pfeiffer in 1960, Newberry in 1961, and Presbyterian in 1964, followed closely by Mars Hill.

 With the acceptance of the first member from South Carolina in Newberry College, a name change became necessary.
-Thus on May 20, 1961 the official name of the conference was changed to the Carolinas Intercollegiate Athletic Conference (CIAC) but commonly known less formerly as the Carolinas Conference.
+Thus on May 20, 1961 the official name of the conference was changed to the Carolinas Intercollegiate Athletic Conference (CIAC) but commonly known less formally as the Carolinas Conference.

 East Carolina resigned in 1962 to join the Southern Conference and Appalachian and Western Carolina followed.
-Football sponsorship in the Carolinas Conference was dropped in 1973 when Lenoir–Rhyne, Newberry, Presbyterian, and Mars Hill joined the South Atlantic Conference.
+Football sponsorship in the Carolinas Conference was dropped in 1975 when Lenoir–Rhyne, Newberry, Presbyterian, and Mars Hill joined the South Atlantic Conference.

 Pembroke State University, now the University of North Carolina at Pembroke, became a first-time member in 1976 followed by Wingate College in 1979, and Lenoir–Rhyne re-joined in 1984.

 While Guilford College withdrew in 1988, St. Andrews and Mount Olive were added that same year.

 The 1989–90 academic year started a new era as Catawba, Elon, Lenoir–Rhyne and Wingate all withdrew to compete in the first year that the South Atlantic Conference provided championships in all sports, not just football.

 The Carolinas Conference then added Belmont Abbey in 1989, Coker College (now Coker University) in 1991, and Lees-McRae in 1993.
 Pembroke State left in 1992.

 The 1993–94 academic year brought a change to the conference national affiliation.
 The conference began the process of transferring membership to the National Collegiate Athletic Association (NCAA) after years as a National Association of Intercollegiate Athletics (NAIA) member.
 During the transition, it was a dual member of the NCAA's Division II and the NAIA's Division I.

 The 1995–96 year brought dramatic change to the conference.
 First, full membership into NCAA Division II was acquired and NAIA affiliation dropped.
 Thus, this was the first official year of full competition and championship play for the conference in NCAA D-II status.
 Secondly, this was also the same year that Erskine, Longwood, and Queens were accepted as full members of the conference.
 With Longwood becoming the first Virginia member, another name change occurred and the Carolinas-Virginia Athletics Conference (known more universally as the 'CVAC') was born.

 Following the 1997 academic year High Point resigned to join the NCAA D-I ranks while in 1998 Limestone soon joined and were quickly followed by Anderson in 1999.